Choosing a Sleeping Bag

 What Temperatures Will Your Bag be Used In?

 The purpose of a sleeping bag is to keep you warm.
 The purpose of camping is to have fun.
-It is difficult to have a fun and enjoyable time when freezing through the night.
+It is difficult to have a fun and have an enjoyable time when freezing through the night.
 I suggest not wasting your money on any sleeping bag that will not keep you warm.
 So how do you know if sleeping bag will keep you warm?

 The problem with ratings used to be that there was no set standard.
 Recently this has changed.
-There is now an EN (European Norm) rating system that has made an attempt, and a pretty good one at that, to establish a better and more consistent rating system..
-No rating system is without flaws, but this one gets close.
+There is now an EN (European Norm) rating system that has made an attempt, and a pretty good one at that, to establish a better and more consistent rating system.. no rating system is without flaws, but this one gets close.

 The temperature rating you should look for is the minimum you expect to encounter on the trips you will take.
 For example a 20 degree bag should keep you comfortable down to that temperature.
 Also factor in how you sleep.
 For some, a 20 degree F bag will keep them warm down to a much lower temperature, while for others, it may not even keep them warm at the EN rated temperature.

 Mummy bags are generally the ones that are available for colder conditions and are made in lighter weights for backpacking.
 They also tend to be more expensive and also can be difficult to fit into for larger people.
 Make sure that when considering a mummy bag, if you are larger, read the bag's dimensions.
 Mummy bags are made in a variety of lengths and widths.